 The apostle Paul wrote lengthy ‘interpersonal commentaries’ to help guide and teach his congregants, he didn’t write just a sentence or two.
 Also, ‘Ephesians’ originally did not have verses or chapter breaks; it was a free-flowing letter.

-With that being said, let’s start at the beginning of Paul’s thought process.
+With that being said, let’s start at the beginning of Paul’s thought process in chapter two.

 What does the text say?

 Ephesians 2:1-3 1And you being dead in the trespasses and the sins, 2in which once ye did G4043walk according to the age of this world, according to the ruler of the authority of the air, of the spirit that is now working in the sons of disobedience, 3among whom also we all did walk once in the desires of our flesh, doing the wishes of the flesh and of the thoughts, and were by nature children of wrath–as also the others.

 Please take note, the apostle Paul stated that these ‘believers’ were dead in their sins, they walked after the desires of the flesh like the rest of the world does.
 They walked according to the spirit that “is now working” (Present Tense in the Greek), and that ‘spirit’, is present in the world post-resurrection.
 Paul specifically calls those people “sons of disobedience” and “children of wrath”.
 So, in Paul’s mind, there are people still committing sin and disobeying God currently in the world (post-resurrection).
 These believers in Ephesus were among that group of people; ‘walking in the desires of the flesh’ (please click this link and read the study “Why is the Flesh Enmity with God | Romans 8:7”).

 The English word walking in the original Greek is Strong’s G4043, περιεπατήσατε/ periepatēsate.
 Thayer’s Greek Lexicon states this word as: ‘common in Paul and John; to regulate one’s life, to conduct oneself‘.